-For the majority of lessons, teaching groups will be mixed ability.
-In Mathematics and Science students are set according to ability based on a range of data, with each of these curriculum areas taking responsibility for how they set students.
+In Years 10 and 11 students will be set according to ability in Mathematics and Science, with each of these curriculum areas taking responsibility for how the students are set.
 Sets are regularly reviewed with movement between sets occurring when appropriate.